websanco/liferay-learn/readme/WRITING_GUIDELINES.md

 ### Image Quality / Capture

-Icon images should be captured at a resolution of 20x20.
+Capture icon images at a resolution of 20x20.
+Resize screen shots to an appropriate width for the page (no more than 800 pixels wide).
+Crop out any unnecessary UI elements and focus only on what the text is describing.

 ### Image Naming

-Images should be named as sequential numbers (01.png, 02.png), etc. Later we will review the cognitive debt this creates.
+Images should be named as sequential numbers (01.png, 02.png), etc.

-### Image Captions

-Image captions were a part of the old documentation standard.
-They required a custom extension to the Markdown parser that copied the alt text into a caption below the image.
-For the new docs, for speed purposes, we will use the same standard we had for captions for alt text with the exception of numbered figures.
-Alt text should be written as at least one complete sentence describing what’s going on in the image for the benefit of the vision impaired using screen readers.

 ### Highlighting UI Elements